Ellotron/war-rig/rules/README.md

 Assign equipment to your squads in any order by placing numbered tokens on the equipment card that match the squad you want to equip.
 Place your remaining 3 faction squad counters (4-6) in a vacant base.
 These represent the **Lesser Factions**.

+> Note in a four player game only the first two players place lesser factions.

 ## Order of play

 The game is played out in a number of turns.
 In each turn there are a number of rounds determined by the highest number of squads a player controls.
 Starting with round 1, each player performs 2 actions with squads they control that have the number 1 token.
 The next round is the same except each player uses squads with the number 2 token.
 This repeats until there are no more rounds.
 If in a round a player does not control a squad with that number token play skips past them until a round where they do control a squad.
 Play repeats for a number of turns until one of the **End Game** conditions is met.